MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 1. Sign in to the portal.
 2. On the home screen, select **CREATE PASS**.
 3. Select the guest name.
-Only guests with no access action on them, like being blocked, will be option for creating a pass.
+Only guests that have no access action on them, such as being blocked, will be an option for creating a pass.
 4. From the list of available facilities, select the facility and then select **NEXT**.
 Facilities which are closed are not clickable and indicated as closed.

    > [!div class="mx-imgBorder"]